 Song Structure and Style

 With five stagnated snare beats from Ringo, and a discernable voice that may be the “four” in the countdown of the rhythm track, a four-measure introduction vamps along nicely in the home key of G to set the stage.
 All of the instrumentation comes in abruptly on the one-beat, including the fragrant guitar leads from George, the equally fragrant overdubbed bass lines from Paul, and the four-in-the-bar tambourine hits from Ringo.
-The fourth measure, however, brings a halt to the groove temporarily while Ringo performs a transitional snare drum roll to usher in the first verse.
+The fourth measure, however, brings a temporary halt to the groove while Ringo performs a transitional snare drum roll to usher in the first verse.

 The first nine-measure verse features the same instrumental vibe as heard in the intro except for Ringo playing only on the two- and four-beats with his tambourine.
-Ringo appears to already be having a field day on the drum kit, executing four drum breaks in just the first verse.
+Ringo appears to already be having a field day on the drum kit, executing four drum breaks in the first verse alone.
 His second drum break, which appears in the fourth measure, has him showing off his “starting a break by hitting the hi-hat first” trick, something he actually debuted the year before in the song “Wait.”
 John sings solo on this first verse, single-tracked but with obvious ADT applied.

 Verse two is identical in most ways, the main difference being the appearance of John, Paul and George’s background harmony vocals “when the sun shines down.”
 This line is sung twice in the gaps Lennon leaves in the lead vocal, but then harmonized with the lead vocals on the final line of the verse “sun shines.”
 Ringo experiments away with three drum breaks this time around, the third of which inadvertently extends the ninth measure to 6/4 instead of 4/4 but is kept in the final product to give a somewhat disorienting feel.
 The rest of the group work around this flub in an apparent show of solidarity.
 Ringo, after all, was enjoying a ‘shining moment’ in this song as I’m sure they were all very much aware.

 The first twelve-measure refrain then appears which changes the flow of the song dramatically.
 Instrumentally, the guitars simply strum the appropriate guitar chords on the half beats while the bass throbs a G note high up on the neck on the quarter beats for the first four measures.
 The highlight, though, is John harmonizing with himself the stretched out lyric “Raaaaaaaaaaain…I don’t mind.”
-As he’s finishing this line in the fourth measure, Ringo gradually comes in with a snare roll to usher back in the relaxed groove of the song, the usual pattern of guitar vamping and bass work rounding out the fifth and sixth measure.
+As he’s finishing this line in the fourth measure, Ringo gradually comes in with a snare roll to usher back in the relaxed groove of the song, the usual pattern of guitar vamping and bass work rounding out the fifth and sixth measures.
 The whole process is then repeated again against the lyric “Shiiiiiiiiiiine…the weather’s fine.”
 All the while, the tambourine keeps plodding away on the two- and four-beats.

-After a simple drum break, the third verse begins which is nearly identical musically except for the tambourine shifting to a shaking eighth-beat rhythm throughout.
+After a simple drum break the third verse begins, which is nearly identical musically except for the tambourine shifting to a shaking eighth-beat rhythm throughout.
 The harmony answering lines this time around are “when the rain comes down” while the background vocalists chime in with the lead vocals on “show you.”
 Ringo tones down his drum break experiments for this verse, only two being delivered.

 The repeat of the refrain is next, the only differences from the first being the high triplet work of Paul’s overdubbed bass and Ringo’s snare drum fills veering to the toms toward the end during measures one through four and seven through ten.